 |F||Less than 60||0.0|

 |R||Repeated Course||Not counted|

-The student's grade point average (GPA) is determined by dividing the total number of grade points by the total number of hours attempted (not the number of hours passed) at Amberton University.
-If a student has made a low grade in a course at Amberton University and repeats the course at Amberton University, the most current grade will be recorded and counted in his/her grade point average.
+The student’s grade point average (GPA) is determined by dividing the total number of grade points by the total number of hours attempted (not the number of hours passed) at Amberton University.
+If a student has made a low grade in a course at Amberton University and repeats the course at Amberton University, the highest grade will be recorded and counted in his/her grade point average.

 Each student has the opportunity to continue his/her education at Amberton University as long as he/she is making satisfactory academic progress and is complying with all University rules.
 The student’s cumulative grade point average is computed at the end of each session.
 In order for an undergraduate student to remain in good standing academically, he/she must maintain a grade point average of at least 2.00.